vantage-sh/terraform-provider-vantage/docs/resources/aws_provider.md

 ### Read-Only

-- `id` (Number) Service generated identifier for the the account access.
+- `id` (String) Service generated identifier for the the account access.